 A handy folding technique to pack your suitcase smartly.

-More minimalist packing tips from followers of thegreenlist.nl
+More useful packing tips from followers

 - Rolling up clothes is also a fine technique for getting more stuff into one suitcase.